rabbitmq/mnevis/README.md

 ```

 Note that the transaction function code is exactly identical.
-Ramnesia is designed to support (most of) mnesia transaction functions as is.
+Mnevis is designed to support (most of) mnesia transaction functions as is.

 #### Key facts

-- For writes, locks are coordinated wit Raft during a transaction
+- Locks are coordinated using a lock process during a transaction
-- Reads are always performed in a Raft cluster (with some optimisations) on a leader node.
+- Reads are always performed in the Raft cluster (with some optimisations).
 - Writes are preformed on mnesia DB on commit.
+- Commits are coordinated with the Raft cluster
 - Commit runs a mnesia transaction, which can abort and it aborts a mnevis transaction.

 ### Transactoins on the caller side